 The purpose of the Life Saving Drugs Register (LSDR) for NSW and ACT public hospitals is to provide indicative stock holding information of life saving drugs (LSDs) in hospitals, their location within the hospital and hospital contact details so that this information can be shared with other hospitals within NSW and the ACT.

-Stock levels quoted in the Register are based on reports received from NSW TAG member hospitals.
-These stock levels will not necessarily be actually held at all times.
 For more detailed information about actual stock holdings at a particular time, and access to stock in emergency situations, please contact individual hospitals.

 For LSDs not on the register: The Commonwealth Department of Health holds a small range of life saving drugs for public health emergencies (e.g. botulinum antitoxin) which can be accessed through the NSW Ministry of Health – for more information , please contact your local Public Health Unit on 1300 066 055.